 - 1/2 teaspoon salt

 - 1 cup 2% milk

 - 2 cans (15-1/4 ounces each) sliced peaches

 - 1/2 teaspoon ground cinnamon, optional

-- Prepare campfire or grill for low heat, using 32-40 charcoal briquettes or large wood chips.
+- Prepare campfire or grill for low heat, using 32-40 charcoal briquettes.

-- Line a 10-in.
+- Line the inside of a 10-in.
 Dutch oven with heavy-duty foil.
-In a large bowl, combine flour, sugar, baking powder and salt.
-Stir in milk and butter just until moistened.
+In a large bowl, whisk together first 4 ingredients.
+Add milk and melted butter, stirring just until moistened.
 Pour into prepared pan.

 - Drain peaches, reserving 1 cup syrup.
-Spoon peaches over batter; sprinkle with sugar and, if desired, cinnamon.
+Arrange peaches over batter; sprinkle with sugar and, if desired, cinnamon.
 Pour reserved syrup over fruit.
 Place lid on Dutch oven.